mina-skunk/HauntedGraveyardPSX/Readme.md

   1. Entrance Scene
      - Alex enters the scene with basic Halloween costume.
      - Grave Keeper appears (stationary, with a dialogue box):
        - Grave Keeper: “The gate to the Graveyard is locked.
-Search the area for the key to proceed.”
+Search the area for the key.”
   2. Player finds the key and unlocks the gate
      - Grave Keeper (if interacted with): “Good luck in the Graveyard.
 Beware the wandering spirits!”
 - Level 2: Graveyard